AbstractBern/bjern-crud/README.md

 Webpage html using Bootstrap

 ## To View
-Click on github pages and click on the latest deployment
+Click on github-pages and click on the latest deployment

 ## Contributors
 - ***B***ernardo Flores